Request for Proposals: Feminist Republik Healing Justice Research

 Urgent Action Fund-Africa (UAF-Africa) underwent an extensive thinking process to arrive at a decision to focus on conducting research on healing justice as one of the central areas of the work of the African Women Human Rights Defenders Platform (the Feminist Republik).
-Several brainstorming sessions with women’s human rights defenders (WHRDs), a scoping study, reflecting on grantmaking trends and consultations with feminist activists and practitioners who form the feminist conclave (the Republik’s advisory group) all resulted in an ever-growing realisation that healing justice is a concept and a framework that needs feminist probing.
+Several brainstorming sessions with women’s human rights defenders (WHRDs), a scoping study, reflecting on grantmaking trends and consultations with feminist activists and practitioners all resulted in an ever-growing realization that healing justice is a concept and a framework that needs feminist probing.
 Healing justice is based on an acknowledgement of histories of generational trauma experienced by specific groups of people due to their location at the periphery of societies.
-Gender, race and class play very specific roles in making black, indigenous, gender non-conforming activists targets of state and non-state actors’ aggression, harms and abuse.
-Healing justice acknowledges the gender, race and class dynamics associated with generational trauma and centers healing as an approach to social justice organising.
+Gender, race and class play very specific roles in making black, indigenous, gender non-conforming activists among other groups targets of state and non-state actors’ aggression, harms and abuse.
+Healing justice acknowledges the gender, race and class dynamics associated with generational trauma and centers healing as an approach to social justice organizing.
 The importance of creating time and resources for healing in a global structure that isolates it from political and economic factors is at the heart of healing justice as a radical approach to organising.

-The decision to start the research work of the Republik with healing justice comes from the decision by the conclave to center healing justice as an approach that shapes the work of the platform.
+The decision to start the research work of the Republik with healing justice comes from the decision by African WHRDs to center healing justice as an approach that shapes the work of the platform.
 This is because it was evident from collective thinking and discussions that healing justice, as a conceptual approach to thinking about collective care and holistic security practices, cannot be separated as a distinct area of work, which would remove it from its political framing.
 Healing justice was understood as a political framework that will guide the Republik’s work and support of WHRDs in terms of care, healing, protection and the documentation and understanding of the roots of the violence faced by WHRDs and ways of addressing it.
-The geographical scope of this research is the entire African continent.
+The geographical scope of this research is initially three African countries.